 Specialized headache services.
 We specialize in headaches, so you know you are getting neurologists with specific experience.
 When you meet with our specialists, they obtain an accurate diagnosis and develop a headache care plan that emphasizes prevention, risk reduction, safety, and return to well-being.
 Consultation and referral services are enriched with patient education and interdisciplinary referrals when appropriate.

 Neurocritical care.
-Our physicians are internationally trained and staff two intensive care units: a 24 bed unit located at Jackson Memorial Hospital (JMH) and an 8 bed unit at The University of Miami Hospital (UMH).
+Our physicians are internationally trained and staff two intensive care units: a 24-bed unit located at Jackson Memorial Hospital and an 8-bed unit at UHealth Tower.

 Neuropsychology services.
-We are one of only a few hospitals in South Florida that have access to neuropsychologists.
-Our experts evaluate patients with a wide variety of neurological, psychological, and medical disorders affecting cognition and emotion and conduct industry-leading research.
+We are one of the only neuropsychology programs in South Florida.
+Our neuropsychologists evaluate patients with a wide variety of neurological, psychological, and medical disorders affecting cognition and emotion, and conduct industry-leading research.

 Experts in pediatric neurology.
-The pediatric neurology specialists at the University of Miami Miller School of Medicine, in affiliation with Miami Children’s Hospital, are committed to the diagnosis and treatment of childhood-onset neurologic disorders.
+The pediatric neurology specialists at the University of Miami Miller School of Medicine, in affiliation with Holtz Children's Hospital and Nicklaus Children’s Hospital, are committed to the diagnosis and treatment of childhood-onset neurologic disorders.

 Accredited Comprehensive Sleep Center by the American Academy of Sleep Medicine.
 We combine expert evaluation, best-in-class treatment of sleep disorders, and outstanding research initiatives for South Florida.
 Our clinical services are delivered by a multidisciplinary team of specialists and technologists.